raven-dev-ops/EA_Sports_FC_26_Discord_Bot/PRIVACY_POLICY.md

 - Notify coaches and staff about roster status and tournament reminders.
 - Maintain server operations, prevent misuse, and resolve issues.

+## Data Retention and Deletion

+- Roster/tournament data: kept for the duration of the tournament and a short post-event review period determined by staff; staff can delete entries on request where feasible.
+- Logs: retained up to 30 days for troubleshooting.
+- Ban/blacklist data: retained in Google Sheets by server staff (not controlled by the Bot); requests must go to staff.

 ## Sharing and Disclosure

 - Information is shared only within the Discord server (e.g., staff-only channels) to fulfill roster review.